sopigoo/os242/links.md

 - [Dynamic Memory Allocation in C](https://www.geeksforgeeks.org/dynamic-memory-allocation-in-c-using-malloc-calloc-free-and-realloc/) - Know more about dynamic memory allocation in C using malloc() and some other else
 - [Introduction of Process Synchronization](https://www.geeksforgeeks.org/introduction-of-process-synchronization/) - Dig deeper into the synchronization process of the operating system
 - [What is Deadlock in Operating System (OS)?](https://www.javatpoint.com/os-deadlocks-introduction) - Learn about Deadlock in Operating System
+- [What Is Linux LFS](https://www.alibabacloud.com/blog/what-is-linux-lfs-linux-from-scratch_600026) - Know more about Linux LFS
+- [Kernotex Youtube Channel](https://www.youtube.com/@Kernotex) - A YouTube channel to help you with Linux